 The "perfect" day for me would consist of lots of fruit and colorful food, Grey's Anatomy, Law and Order SVU, Pinterest, adventuring outdoors, spending time with family and loved ones, cuddling with my pup, crafting DIY projects, and wandering through + gawking at all of the beautiful home accessories + buying way too many things at TJ Maxx, Home Goods, Pottery Barn, Crate and Barrel, or Hobby Lobby.

 Everyone always thought I'd graduate high school and go to art school.
 They always said I had that "eye" for creativity, and couldn't picture me doing anything else for the rest of my life.
-I go to a school with one of the best art programs in the country, however that's not what I chose to do.
+I went to an undergraduate school with one of the best art programs in the country, however that's not what I chose to do.
 When I first started college, my major was undecided and I just couldn't choose what I wanted to do.
 Before I graduated from high school, I thought pre-med was interesting and was considering it because I had always wanted to go into the health field.
 Time started ticking away and before I knew it, my first year of undergrad was already starting to kick into full-swing.
-So I began taking the classes for a chemistry major on the pre-med track.
+So, I began taking the classes for a chemistry major on the pre-med track.
 I really do love chemistry, however it just didn't feel right for me.
 So then for a while, I thought that mass communications was the way to go to fulfill my love for photography and interned through my university as a sports photographer.
 I wasn't satisfied with this either.
 I knew that I did indeed want to go into the health field because I have such a huge love for what the industry has to offer, but just didn't know what would suit me best.
 I have a burning passion for nourishing my body and becoming stronger each and every day.
 I played sports my entire life and had many experiences that exposed me to the physical therapy aspect of the health field.
-After a few different tries of aiming to figure out what would make me the happiest, I chose to major in exercise science and I'll be going to physical therapy school once I graduate.
+After a few different tries of aiming to figure out what would make me the happiest, I chose to major in exercise science and pursue a career in physical therapy.
 I want to help others rehabilitate and improve their bodies, their overall health and strength, and allow them to discover who they truly are as an individual.
 I know first hand that it can be hard to find yourself in a world full of people who are telling you what you need to do and who you need to become.
 I don't think you'll ever fully understand yourself until you can understand your body.
 I think the way that our bodies work and what they're capable of is simply fascinating, which nonetheless has caused me to become a total anatomy-lovin' geek.

-I have big dreams and hope to one day establish my own PT practice and publish my very own cookbooks and exercise manuals to my clients (and the rest of the world).
+I have big dreams and hope to one day establish my own PT practice and publish my very own cookbooks to my clients (and the rest of the world).
 I want to take this passion to a whole new level and watch my blog/photos come to life to become something I can share with others on a much larger scale.
 I just really wish to be inspiring and help everyone become the best versions of themselves they could possibly be.
 Amazing potential lies within ALL of us.